sd-fireflies-2017/personal-narrative/Ian.md

 Before I came to DBC, I was organizing and moving goods and people across the country.
 At least that's what I was trying to do.
 I felt very limited in things I could impact at the job I was working.
 The turning point that made me decide to jump into coding was when we began to implement a technology at my workplace.
 It was counterintuitive, and inefficient.
 When I wasn't explaining how to use it to others, I was thinking of ways it could be improved.

 I have a good friend from when I was younger and we both drew comics and wrote stories and played games together, he has since gone on to become a developer and always hinted that it would be something I would enjoy.
-He dropped me a hint about DBC and mentioned some of his coworkers were graduates.
+He dropped me a line about DBC and mentioned some of his coworkers were graduates.
 It let me begin thinking that doing something similar was not outside the realm of possibility even though I did not have the formal education.

 # Question 4